NoraCodes/fives/README.md

 The total period of oscillation is the on time plus the off time; there is no single frequency control.

-Fives Astable models the rise and fall times of a real LM555 as closely as possible.

 The 555 timer in Fives Astable is in a typical 555 astable configuration, using a 100uF capacitor.
-Each knob is modelled as a single 10k potentiometer with a 10 Ohm potentiometer in series.
+Each knob is modelled as a single 10k potentiometer with a small resistor in series.